 The objective of an Educational Exhibit is to convey a message quickly and clearly.
 Legible printing, descriptive pictures and/or objects and organization of the materials all tell a story.
 An electronic program is acceptable in this division.
-The dramatic impact can be attained with color combinations, humor, clever titles, etc., all designed to interest the viewer.
+Any video should have good resolution and if sound is included, it should be of good sound quality.
+Video education exhibitors must provide their own projection equipment.
+Dramatic impact can be attained with color combinations, humor, clever titles, etc., all designed to interest the viewer.
 The organization and placement of the materials should cause the eye to flow through the exhibit.
 Handouts are a plus.